Flash-X/Flash-X-docs/docs/source/Particles.rst

+.. include:: defs.h

 .. _`Chp:Particles`:

 Particles Unit
 ==============

-The support for particles in will eventually be in two flavors, *active* and *passive*.
+The support for particles in |flashx| will eventually be in two flavors, *active* and *passive*.
 This version only supports passive particles.
 Passive particles acquire their kinematic information (velocities) directly from the mesh.
 They are meant to be used as passive flow tracers and do not make sense outside of a hydrodynamical context.
 The governing equation for the :math:`i`\ th passive particle is particularly simple and requires only the time integration of interpolated mesh velocities.

 .. math::